Iowa State University (ISU) and the Graduate College have three separate English language requirements for nonnative speakers of English:

 Purpose: Demonstrate minimum English language proficiency for admission

-To meet the minimum requirements of both the Graduate College and the graduate program, applicants who are nonnative speakers of English must demonstrate their proficiency in one of the following ways:
+Applicants who are nonnative speakers of English must demonstrate English language proficiency in one of the following ways:

 - Submit official scores from one of the following English language exams.
-The minimum requirements of both the Graduate College and the graduate program applied to must be met.
-The minimum scores accepted by the Graduate College are:
+The minimum scores accepted by the ISU Admissions Office and Graduate College are:

 - Paper-Based TOEFL (PBT) 550